-The construction cost index for residential buildings is also divided into an index for one-family houses and one for multi-family houses.
+The construction cost index for residential buildings is produced each quarter to follow the change in construction costs for residential buildings in Denmark.
+The index is published for a one-family house and a multi-family house, in addition to all residential buildings which is based on a weighting of the two indices.
 All indices are further more broken down into eight sub-indices by profession and six sub-indices by building parts.
-Both the total indices and the sub-indices are divided into material and labour costs.
+Both the total indices and the sub-indices are divided into material costs and labour costs.